KrabbenhoftLab/genome_annotation_pipeline/README.md

 Want to rerun part (or all) of the pipeline with different data or settings?
 Simply copy the ANNOTATION_DIR, rename it, delete old results, and edit the `config.txt` file (making sure to update the ANNOTATION_DIR variables).
-Then rerun the pipeline within this new directory
+Then rerun the pipeline within the new directory.
 This is the best way to avoid accidentally overwriting your previous annotation files.